nhejazi/methyvim/README.md

     procedure for multi-stage analyses (FDR-MSA) (Tuglus and van der Laan 2009).

-For a general discussion of the framework of targeted minimum loss-based estimation, the many applications of this methodology, and the role the framework plays in statistical causal inference, the recommended references are van der Laan and Rose (2011) and van der Laan and Rose (2018).
+For a general discussion of the framework of targeted minimum loss estimation and its myriad applications, the canonical references are van der Laan and Rose (2011) and van der Laan and Rose (2018).
 Hernan and Robins (2018) and Pearl (2000) may be of interest to those desiring a more general introduction to statistical causal inference.

 -----